 4.01 Health and Wellness Services.
-Contractor is required to encourage and monitor the extent to which Plan Enrollees obtain preventive health and wellness services within the first year of enrollment.
-Contractor shall develop and provide a report annually regarding on how it is maximizing Plan Enrollees access to preventive health and wellness services.
-Report information should be coordinated with existing national measures, whenever possible, including HEDIS.
+Contractor is required to actively outreach and monitor the extent to which Plan Enrollees obtain preventive health and wellness services within the first year of enrollment.
+Contractor shall develop and provide a report annually regarding how it is maximizing Plan Enrollees access to preventive health and wellness services.
 As part of that report, Contractor shall assess and discuss the participation by Plan Enrollees in: